Skip to main content

 Returning a deposit to joint tenants

-If the deposit is in the custodial scheme, either you or your tenants can ask for it to be returned.
-You’ll need to say how you think it should be distributed between the joint tenants.
+You’ll need to say how you think it should be shared between the joint tenants.

 Dealing with changes and replacement tenants